eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 #### Segments of Nexthop Dependency for Dplane Rrefresh
 So a quick dataplane refresh operates as follows:

-1. Find the current NHG 200.0.0.1, flatten its dependencies, and then utilize it to refresh the dataplane:
+1. Find the current NHG 200.0.0.1, flatten its dependencies, and then utilize it to refresh the dataplane.
 <figure align=center>
     <img src="images/current_nhg_for_dataplane.png" >
 </figure>

-2. Find the parent NHG of 200.0.0.1, which is associated with onlink NHG 2.2.2.2, flatten its dependencies, and then utilize it to refresh the dataplane:
+2. Find the parent NHG of 200.0.0.1, which is associated with onlink NHG 2.2.2.2, flatten its dependencies, and then utilize it to refresh the dataplane.
 <figure align=center>
     <img src="images/parent_nhg_for_dataplane.png" >
 </figure>